4rge/.Pyrate/README.md

 ### Why? ###
 Occams razor: the simplest solution is the most likely one.
 You dont need 34mb to make a connection to a .onion website and you dont need machine learning to remove a server side cookie.
 If you browsing data is stored in memory, and your memory is reset when the power turns off, you automatically reset your browsing data on open/close.
-There are benifits to running a browser that is compiled at runtime.
-For starters, everything is stored/operated in memory, except a few .txt documents, which saves disk space.
-Even then, .Pyrate isnt very memory hungry- there arent a lot of complex tasks- so the risks of it over running your memory is low.
-Modifying the package is easy.
-Deleting it is even easier.
 No one expects you to delete firefox and use .Pyrate but if youre looking for a fun project to reverse engineer/beautify or give to your teenage relative with the clear instructions ***NOT*** to abuse downloads, this might be it.

 ### Notes: ###